reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

   ~ A well organized introductory text that does a good job of teaching and motivating the functional perspective.
     Might be paced a bit slowly for some, but others will enjoy its thoroughness.

+Parallel and Concurrent Programming in Haskell [@marlow2013parallel] ~ Written by one of the implementors of Haskell's parallel runtime.
+Absolutely wonderful book.

 [caveats]: http://stackoverflow.com/a/23733494/2225384

 # Cateogry Theory